MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/index.md

 :::image-end:::

-## Looking up error messages on the web from the Console
+## Look up error messages on the web from the Console

 Search the web for your **Console** error strings, right from within DevTools.
 In the **Console**, an error message has a **Search for this message on the Web** button, shown as a magnifying glass.
 When you select the **Search for this message on the Web** button, a new tab opens in the browser and shows search results for the error string.